microsoft/ChakraCore-wiki/Label-Glossary.md

 **Bug / [Build Bug](https://github.com/Microsoft/ChakraCore/labels/Test%20Bug)**

- - Issue is a bug in building ChakraCore.
+ - Issue is a bug with the ChakraCore build definitions or infrastructure (does not include compile errors).

 **Bug / [Test Bug](https://github.com/Microsoft/ChakraCore/labels/Test%20Bug)**

- - Issue is a bug in Test or Test infrastructure of ChakraCore.
+ - Issue is a bug in Test or Test infrastructure of ChakraCore (does not include test failures due to actual code defects).
+Bugs in tests themselves are considered [**Bug**](https://github.com/Microsoft/ChakraCore/labels/Bug)s.

 [**By Design**](https://github.com/Microsoft/ChakraCore/labels/By%20Design)